-"Performance appraisal" is a systematic evaluation of present and potential capabilities of personnel and employees by their superiors, superior's superior or a professional from outside.
+"Performance appraisal" is a systematic evaluation of present and potential capabilities of personnel and employees by their superiors, superior's superior or a professional from outside the organisation.
 It is a process of estimating or judging the value, excellent qualities or status of a person or thing.
-Some of the commonly accepted definitions of PA are:
+Some of the commonly accepted definitions of Performance appraisal are: